Weather forecast for next two days in Azerbaijan announced

 Baku.
-18 January.
-REPORT.AZ/ Weather forecast in Azerbaijan for the next two days was announced.
+1 May.
+REPORT.AZ/ The weather forecast for the next two days in Azerbaijan was announced.

 Aynur OsmanqızıNews Author